Carter Newell Lawyers is an award winning specialist law firm providing legal advice to Australian and international corporate clients.

 - Restraint of trade issues

-- Unlawful discrimination, and workplace and sexual harassment (including the defence of claims, policy development and implementation and training).
+- Unlawful discrimination, sexual harassment and bullying (including the defence of claims, policy development and implementation and training).

-The inaugural Workplace Relations Gazette 5th edition provides a synopsis of recent decisions from a variety of jurisdictions: the Fair Work Commission, the Federal Circuit Court, the Supreme Court and Court of Appeal.
-The cases in this edition consider workplace bullying, the determination of flexible workplace arrangements, contraventions of the Modern Award, the dismissal of proceedings for want of due dispatch and rights of entry onto a worksite.
+The Workplace Relations Gazette 5th edition provides a synopsis of recent decisions from a variety of jurisdictions: the Fair Work Commission, the Federal Circuit Court, the Supreme Court and Court of Appeal.
+The cases in this edition consider workplace bullying, the determination of flexible working arrangements, contraventions of Modern Awards, the dismissal of proceedings for want of due dispatch and post employment restraints.
 We highlight the key issues employers can take from these decisions in order to avoid claims being brought against them.